Best Les Paul Pickups (our top Pick)

 Active EMG pickups almost always come with the EMG solderless installation kit, which includes potentiometers.
 Keep in mind they require a 9V battery to run, but most will do so for months or even over a year.
 You shouldn't have to change them often.

 Zakk Wylde's signature set uses both ceramic and Alnico 5 magnets to get you a distinctly metal sound that's aggressive and pumps out plenty of sustain all over the fretboard.
+While these pickups can handle a wide range of tone preferences, they're most at home in the realm of high gain and heavy metal.

-IDEAL FOR: Modern rock and metal tones, smooth distortion, and high gain settings
+BEST FOR: Modern rock and metal tones, smooth distortion, and high gain settings

 TONE